chrisco/pp1-trip-planner/README.md

 ### What Inputs Are Needed to Generate Those Outputs?

-Valid starting point and ending point.
+Valid starting points and ending points.

 ### What Technologies Do You Plan to Use?

 * HTML5
 * CSS3
-* SAAS (maybe)
-* A CSS framework, such as Bootstrap or Foundation
+* Bootstrap
 * JavaScript
-* A JavaScript testing framework (stretch)
 * jQuery
-* The Google Maps API (and possibly other APIs)
+* The Google Maps API
 * Firebase
 * Git and Github
-* A continuous integration server (stretch)

 ### Feature List

-* EPIC: Users submit their starting point and ending point and get results.
+* EPIC: Users submit their starting point and ending point and get results
-* More features are planned.
+* More features are planned

 ### Process